thesaigoneer/idefix-saigon/README.md

     flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo

 I'd suggest you install a browser of choice to get started.
 Htop and vim are already included in the Sway Atomic base image.
+Both foot and kitty are included in this image; they are both dependencies of the nwg-shell and hyprland packages, so we'll have to manage with two terminals instead of one.

 But all of this is up to the end user (being yourself obviously).